-Any current student, applicant for employment or current employee who believes he or she has been subjected to harassment at Platt College or who believes that he/she has observed harassment taking place shall present the complaint to the the Title IX Coordinator, Laura Kellogg who is responsible for compliance with Title VII of the Civil Rights Act of 1964, Title VI, or Title IX of the Education Amendments of 1972.
+Any current student, applicant for employment or current employee who believes they have been subjected to harassment at Platt College or who believes that they have observed harassment taking place shall present the complaint to the the Title IX Coordinator, Laura Kellogg who is responsible for compliance with Title VII of the Civil Rights Act of 1964, Title VI, or Title IX of the Education Amendments of 1972.

 Q: Can I be sexually assaulted by my boyfriend, girlfriend, friend or acquaintance?